nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Conductive:** Pertaining to the ability to conduct electricity, relevant to the use of carbon black in electronics.

-### Expanded Definition and Usage\nCarbon black nanoparticles are integral to improving the performance and durability of many products across diverse industries.
+### Expanded Definition and Usage:
+Carbon black nanoparticles are integral to improving the performance and durability of many products across diverse industries.
 In rubber manufacturing, they provide reinforcement and abrasion resistance, significantly extending the life of tires and other rubber products.
 In plastics, their UV-blocking capabilities enhance product longevity and safety.
 Their use in electronics as conductive fillers is critical for the production of high-performance conductive materials.
 Additionally, in nanomedicine, their unique properties are being harnessed for innovative therapeutic and diagnostic applications, offering new possibilities in the treatment of cancer and in advanced imaging techniques.